arjundatta23/cc_kern_inv/README.md

 # cc_kern_inv
-A seismological code in Python: ambient noise cross-correlation source-structure kernels and inversion This is a package for full waveform ambient noise inversion for sources or structure:
+A seismological code in Python: this is a package for full waveform ambient noise inversion for sources or structure.
+Overview of directory structure:

 - the source inversion code is in "anseicca".
 - structure inversion code is under development.